 Current details about special information events offered by the International Office and alternative programmes to go abroad (e.g. PROMOS) can be found on this page.
 Please also consult your ERASMUS Institutional Coordinator if you have questions about administrative issues in general (e.g. money).
 A summary of these issues is available here (in German).

 Am I eligible?

-You can ask all the necessary questions during our first ERASMUS meeting with the institutional and departmental coordinators in December each year.
+You can ask all the necessary questions during our first ERASMUS meeting with the institutional (Oliver Sachs in UIZ) and departmental coordinators (Prof. Sandten for the Milan and Cyprus exchange, Prof. Schmied for all others) in December each year.

 ERASMUS arrangements are primarily between departments who know that they offer similar teaching programmes for their students.
 This is why we can only send students with specific skills & knowledge to certain partner universities.
 For instance if you want to go to Porto, you need to have some knowledge in translation studies or for León you will have to know something about corpus linguistics, for Oviedo you need to have had some exposure to grammar studies (and some "survival Spanish" will also be useful before you start).
 For lesser-known languages like Finnish, summer language schools are financed by ERASMUS upon application.